 Feng shui has become a phenomenon in the west over the last few decades, as discussed here.
-To cover the wide range of subjects and styles associated with the approach, there are now over 40 feng shui books sitting in my bookshelf.
+To cover the wide range of subjects and styles associated with the approach, there are now over 50 feng shui books sitting in my bookshelf.
 All are based on the ancient Chinese art of placement used to create harmony in our environment through the manipulation of energy.
 In Japan feng shui is called fusui (wind-water).
 Fusui has had a long history and wielded considerable influence from ancient to contemporary times.
-Like other practices that involve the five Chinese elements in Japan, such as traditional Japanese medicine, the art of fusui has had limited exposure outside of the country.
+Like other practices that incorporate the five Chinese elements in Japan, such as traditional Japanese medicine, the art of fusui has had limited exposure outside of the country.
 Based on the information I’ve been able to find in English, a summary follows of what I have learnt so far.
 It represents the first steps in an ongoing journey of discovery.

 There are so many dimensions to fusui in Japan that it is a challenge to know where to start.
-Should I begin with the introduction of feng shui from China in the 7th century and the subsequent formation of the Onmyoryo (Bureau of Yinyang) that utilised fusui?
+Should I begin with the introduction of feng shui from China around the 7th century and the subsequent formation of the Onmyoryo (Bureau of Yinyang) that utilised fusui?
 Or start in contemporary times where fusui appears to have widespread popularity amongst individuals (based on the number of books published and sold) and where new buildings such as the SkyTree in Tokyo are critiqued by fusui experts?
 A lot has happened between the 7th century and now, with the fortunes of fusui changing over the centuries – largely depending on how it was viewed and supported by the powers that be.

 The first, and still the best overview I’ve read of fusui in Japan was found in an unexpected source – a book titled ‘Supernatural and Mysterious Japan – Spirits, hauntings and paranormal phenomena‘.
 The author Catrien Ross describes how fusui has been applied from its first introduction to modern usage.
 Of interest are her comments on the importance of energy lines (Dragon paths), ketsu (energy outlets) and the three geomantic criteria of mountains, watercourses and directions for fusui.
 According to Ross the central intent of the original practice was to take these factors into account to calm the wind and acquire water.
 Hence the use of kanji for wind and water to describe the art.
 Wind and water also distribute energy in the landscape.